vineetk1/conversational-transaction-bot/input_param_files/README.md

 * model_type (str, optional if "chkpt" is specified in python_dictionary #0) -- name of model and dataset to load
 * tokenizer_type (str, optional if "chkpt" is specified in python_dictionary #0) -- name of tokenizer and dataset to load
 * optz (see PyTorch documentation, optional if training is resumed) -- name of optimizer
-* optz_params (see PyTorch documentation, optional if training is resumed) -- hyper-parameters of optimizer EXCLUDING "params"
+* optz_params (see PyTorch documentation, optional) -- hyper-parameters of optimizer EXCLUDING "params"
 * lr_sched (see PyTorch documentation, optional) -- hyper-parameters of lr-scheduler
 * lr_sched_params (see PyTorch documentation, optional) -- hyper-parameters of scheduler EXCLUDING "optimizer"
 ### &emsp; &emsp; Parameters used in python-dictionary 2